pivotal/blog/content/post/Merge_PostgreSQL_8.4_9.0_and_9.1_into_Greenplum_Database.md

 ## Open items

+With the current process we are adding features as they come into Greenplum.
+The exceptions are those features that need additional work to make them [MPP}(https://en.wikipedia.org/wiki/Massive_parallel_processing) aware.
+Those features are added as stories in the backlogs of teams to implement them in a prioritized manner.
+These include features such as the contrib modules, recursive and writable CTEs, etc.

-Although the majority of the code base from PostgreSQL 8.4, 9.0 and 9.1 is merged in, a small number of items are still open, and we have to decide if these will be worked on, or are not necessary in Greenplum Database.
-To name a few:
+And although the majority of the code base from PostgreSQL 8.4, 9.0 and 9.1 is merged in, a small number of items are still open.
+To name a few of them:

 * UUID module: this is useful, but support for the external libraries needs to be solved first
 * Recursive CTE: this is quite useful, but needs changes in the planner